 It is a food crisis like no other.

 Pakistan was built on the Two-Nation theory of Mohammad Ali Jinnah.
 An idea that has been laid to rest when Bangladesh separated from Pakistan in 1971.

-The central core - which essentially comprises of Sunni Punjabis - has subjugated every other group throughout Pakistan's short history.
+The central core - which essentially comprises Sunni Punjabis - has subjugated every other group throughout Pakistan's short history.
 Punjabis represent 40% of the country's population but constitute 90% of the armed forces (Source: HuffPost)!

 In fact, it is common knowledge in Pakistan that cricketers from Karachi face tremendous bias and prejudice from the establishment that is predominantly Punjabi.